This blog was originally published on 08/17/2016 and updated on 5/7/2020.

 A robust, reliable tracking solution provides you with the data to file federal reports and meet compliance reviews and audits with confidence.

 Track Diverse Suppliers

-Contracting with the federal government provides many growth opportunities, but you must be prepared for supplier diversity compliance requirements.
-Choosing the right tools to establish a solid subcontracting plan and a supplier diversity program—built on accurate data—will help you meet those requirements easily and confidently.
+Contracting with the federal government can be an advantage for your company, propelling you toward your growth goals, but you must be prepared for supplier diversity compliance requirements.
+Choosing the right tools for your supplier diversity program will ensure that you meet—and exceed—those requirements.